 So you don’t want to just watch one game on NBC, CBS, FOX or ESPN.
 We’ve got you covered.

-There are a few ways to stream NFL RedZone on your screen.
+There are a few ways to stream NFL RedZone on your screen, per NFL.com.
 Whether you want to watch how your fantasy team is doing on your smartphone, tablet or PC, you’ll most likely need a streaming service to get RedZone.

 FuboTV is another live TV option, though it’s definitely more costly.
-For $64 per month, you can get NFL RedZone and about a million other sports channels.
-The plus here is it’s supported on basically every platform including Roku, Apple TV, Amazon Fire Stick, Chromecast, Android TV and iOS products.
+For $65 per month, you can get the basic “Starter” base package and select the “Sports Plus” channel add-on for $11 per month.
+That includes NFL RedZone and about a million other sports channels.
+The plus here is it’s supported on basically every platform including Roku, Apple TV, Amazon Fire TV, Chromecast, Android TV and iOS products, plus more.

+Note: Playstation Vue no longer an option.
 You didn’t need a PlayStation to use PlayStation Vue to watch RedZone, but you did need about $60 per month.
-The “Core” package and the Sports Pack add-on that comes with RedZone and a bunch of other extra ESPN channels used to make customers as happy as Patrick Mahomes with a bottle of ketchup.
-Last season, fans could watch their favorite Sunday channel on the PlayStation 3 and 4 as well as Roku, Amazon Fire TV, Chromecast, Apple TV, Android TV and iOS devices.
+The “Core” package and the Sports Pack add-on that came with RedZone and a bunch of other extra ESPN channels used to make customers as happy as Patrick Mahomes with a bottle of ketchup.
+A couple seasons ago, fans could watch their favorite Sunday channel on the PlayStation 3 and 4 as well as Roku, Amazon Fire TV, Chromecast, Apple TV, Android TV and iOS devices.
 Plus, the Vue had a DVR option.

-Sony has since shut down its Playstation Vue service in early 2020, meaning the gaming console isn’t a viable way to watch RedZone this season.
+Sony shut down its Playstation Vue service in early 2020, meaning the gaming console isn’t a viable way to watch RedZone this season and beyond.

 What Channel is NFL Redzone?